 What is Hybrid Topology in computer networks?

-The network topology is a logical and physical arrangement of the connected computers or devices.
+The network topology is a logical and physical arrangement of connected network devices.
 There are five basic types of network topologies we have described.

 Hybrid Network Topology

-As the name suggests, the hybrid topology is the combination of one or more basic network topologies.
-While planning for a hybrid topology, we need to select a topology for the backbone to connect sub-networks.
-Each sub-network has its network topologies, and those could be the same or different.
+As the name suggests, the hybrid topology combines one or more basic network topologies.
+While planning for a hybrid topology, we must select a topology for the backbone to connect sub-networks.
+Each sub-network has its network topologies, which could be the same or different.

 The mainly used backbone topology is the bus topology.
 In this tutorial, we will discuss the details of the hybrid network topology.
 Possibly will cover the network sub-network of each type.